apache/james-project/src/site/markdown/server/manage-webadmin.md

  - 400: The user name or the payload is invalid
  - 409: Conflict: A concurrent modification make that query to fail

-Note: if the user is already, its password will be updated.
+Note: if the user exists already, its password will be updated.

 ### Updating a user password